Home Aviation Jet Card vs Charter vs Fractional

 The ownership experience without full ownership burden

 A fractional owner has a consistent aircraft type, a familiar crew on many flights, and the psychological relationship with the asset that comes from holding an equity stake.
-The experience of boarding “your” aircraft — even in the fractional sense — is different from the transaction of booking a charter.
 For travellers who fly frequently enough that private aviation is a genuine part of their life rather than an occasional tool, fractional ownership can deliver a qualitatively different relationship with the process.

 Why Fractional Works